-Attached for your review is the draft LAVTA Operating Budget for FY 2019 (July 1, 2018 through June 30, 2019).
+Attached for your approval is the draft LAVTA Operating Budget for FY 2019 (July 1, 2018 through June 30, 2019).
 The operating budget includes revenues and expenses required to operate fixed route, Dial-a-Ride, and other projects such as Go Dublin, the shared autonomous vehicles and the Rail Authority.
-The total operating budget of \$20,573,995 reflects an overall increase of 12.02% from the FY 2018 budget.
-This is broken down as an increase of 8.6% in the fixed route budget, an increase in the paratransit budget of 4.4%, a decrease in the SAV/Go Dublin budget of 2.5%, and an increase in the Rail Authority budget of 39%.
+The total operating budget of \$20,573,995 reflects an overall increase of 12.02% from the FY 2018 budget, a breakdown of this increase is below.
 A large portion of these projects are covered by dedicated grants and allocations.
 The operating budget was balanced without the need to drawdown from the LAVTA reserve funds.
 Additionally the FY2019 Capital Budget has been enclosed for your review.